danwillm/openxr-actions-tester/README.md

 ## Usage

-Create a JSON file like the ones found in `examples/` and name it `actions.json` in the working directory of the app.
+Create a JSON file like the ones found in `examples/` and pass it as an argument on the comand line.

 ## Example